 I could see the yeah, I’ve heard that before in their eyes.

-Suspecting their response, I reached for something that I’d asked the coach to give me before I began speaking: my old jersey.
-As I held it up, I told the story above about my time as a Wildcat, but prefaced it by saying, “Tonight you guys will do something that I would love to go back and do, but I can’t.
+Suspecting their response, I had a plan.
+Before our meeting, I asked the coach for my old jersey.
+I grabbed it and held it up to the team as I told them the story about my high school football experience.
+And I told them, “Tonight you guys will do something that I would love to go back and do, but I can’t.
 Now, I sit in the stands and watch in awe as you guys get to do something that I can only experience in my memories.”

-As I continued, I could see their attention shift as they thought about what I was saying.
+Their attention shifted as they thought about what I was saying.

 “Gentlemen, there will be a time when you put on this jersey for the last time.
 That is why tonight and every night you must play with passion and wear your jersey well.
 But, remember, there has to be more to life than football.
 And everything you do today is shaping you into the person you will become.”

-I finished by doing my best Denzel Washington impression as coach Herman Boone in Remember the Titans.
-They laughed and then I called everyone in for this picture.
+I finished with my best Denzel Washington impression as coach Herman Boone in Remember the Titans.
+They laughed and we all grabbed a quick picture.

-Everything you do in life matters.
-Every thought you think, every decision you make is shaping who you are becoming.
+Everything we do in life matters.
+Every thought we think, every decision we make is shaping who we are becoming.
 The field of play may have changed, but the opportunity hasn’t.
 Each of us have the incredible privilege to suit up and step onto the field of life every day.
 We must not take that for granted because there will come a day when you and I will no longer have that privilege.

-So, in your job, in your marriage, in your family, and in your relationships, wear your jersey well.
+So, in your job, in your marriage, in your family, and in your relationships, remember to wear your jersey well.